 Your discreet and easy option for continuous nutrient replenishment.

-Thiamine and vitamin B1 are interchangeable names for the same compound and make up 100% of the nutrients in AKALO B1 patches.
-The reason we use B1 in our patches is that it’s an essential component in the metabolization of carbohydrates.
-As soon as alcohol enters our body, it’s treated as a carbohydrate.
-And to effectively process it, the body requires B1.
+AKALO B1 patches contain thiamine, also known as vitamin B1.
+The B1 in our patches is an essential component in the metabolization of carbohydrates.
+As soon as alcohol enters your body, it’s treated as a carbohydrate.
+To effectively process it, your body requires B1.
 In scientific terms, B1 is an important cofactor enzyme in the production of glutathione which is critical to the neutralization of toxins that come from breaking down alcohol.
-Given the body’s sensitive stores of B1 and glutathione (meaning quickly used up after a few drinks), and how integral they are in the disposal of the toxins that cause the symptoms associated with drinking that we are all familiar with, we must constantly replenish our body with these nutrients.
+Given the body’s sensitive stores of B1 and glutathione (meaning quickly used up after a few drinks), and how integral they are in the disposal of the toxins that can cause the symptoms associated with the day after drinking, we must constantly replenish our body with these nutrients.
 Ongoing replenishment of B1 helps us process each subsequent drink.

-Vitamin D3 Deficiency The human body naturally makes vitamin D as a response to sunlight exposure.
-For many reasons, though, people don't get enough vitamin D. People who live in sunny climates often spend their days inside or regularly wear sun lotion when outside which can prevent the body from activating vitamin D creation.
-People who live in northern latitudes or areas that don't receive much sunlight in the winter months will often be diagnosed with what's commonly referred to as seasonal affectation disorder or vitamin D deficiency.
-There are many studies that show the importance of vitamin D showing that it helps with bone health, low mood, immune health, cardiovascular health and a host of other benefits.
-Regardless of which studies you choose to believe, there is universal agreement that vitamin D has a positive effect on the human body.
-Eating foods such as fatty fish, cheese and eggs will help you to maintain healthy levels of vitamin D. If you feel that you don't consume enough of these foods or your doctor has said that you could benefit from a vitamin D supplement, our vitamin D3 transdermal patches are a great way to maintain the necessary levels of vitamin D.
+The human body naturally makes vitamin D in response to exposure to natural sunlight.
+For many reasons* you may not get enough natural sunlight, and as a result run low on vitamin D. People who live in sunny climates often spend their days inside or regularly wear sun lotion when outside which can prevent the body from activating vitamin D creation.
+People who live in northern latitudes or areas that don't receive much sunlight in the winter months often experience “winter blues”.
+At the extreme, “winter blues” are referred to as Seasonal Affectative Disorder (S.A.D.) in the medical community, and research** suggests vitamin D deficiency plays a role.
+There are many studies that show the importance of vitamin D and its role in the human body.
+Vitamin D is linked to bone health***, mood****, immune health*****, cardiovascular health****** and a host of other benefits.
+The more research scientists perform, the more they uncover how far reaching its role is in a healthy lifestyle; there is broad agreement that vitamin D has a positive effect on the human body.
+Eating foods such as fatty fish, cheese and eggs can help you to maintain healthy levels of vitamin D when natural sunlight isn’t enough.
+But if you’re looking for a new approach or your doctor has said that you could benefit from a vitamin D supplement, the AKALO D3 patch brings a new innovative solution to address this everyday problem.

 We love talking science and would love to answer any questions you may have.
 We look forward to hearing from you.